Women of Trachis: Synopsis

 The story begins with Deianeira, the wife of Heracles, relating the story of her early life and her plight adjusting to married life.
+She discusses how Heracles was not her first suitor, and her first suitor was actually the river god Aheloos.
+Deianeira tells how with Zeus' intervention, Heracles defeated Aheloos and took her as a wife.
 She is now distraught over her husband's neglect of her family.
 Often involved in some adventure, he rarely visits them.
-She sends their son Hyllus to find him, as she is concerned over prophecies about Heracles and the land he is currently in.
+It has been fifteen months since she has last heard from Heracles, and Deianeira does not know where he is.
+She sends their son Hyllus to find him, as she is concerned over prophecies about Heracles and the land he is currently in claiming that it could result in the death of Heracles.
 After Hyllus sets off, a messenger arrives with word that Heracles, victorious in his recent battle, is making offerings on Cape Cenaeum and coming home soon to Trachis.
+The messenger also states that his delay home was due to everyone wanting to hear of his victories.

 Lichas, a herald of Heracles, brings in a procession of captives.
 He tells Deianeira a false story of why Heracles had laid siege to the city of Oechalia (in Euboea).
 He claimed Eurytus, the city's king, was responsible for Heracles being enslaved, and therefore Heracles vowed revenge against him and his people.
+As a response to this capture, Heracles enslaved the women of Eurytus.
 Among the captured girls is Iole, daughter of Eurytus.
-Deianeira soon learns that in truth Heracles laid siege to the city just to obtain Iole, whom he has taken as a lover.
+Deianeira soon learns that, from a messenger, the truth is Heracles laid siege to the city just to obtain Iole, after the king denied allowing Heracles to take Iole as a secret lover.
+He then attacked the city so that he could have Iole anyway.
+Deianeira is distraught and questions Lichas, who soon tells the truth to her.